DavidMorp/DavidMorp.github.io/README.md

 # Experience
-## Placetel, part of Cisco
+## Lufthansa Systems GmbH
 ##### Berlin, Germany
+### Senior Site Reliability Engineer - TCoE
+#### Oct ’23 - present
+The Technology Centre of Excellence BU  provides managed cloud services to the Lufthansa Group and 350 other airlines.
+Part of the Network Platform Team, I am responsible for the development of the Terraform deployments of new Landing Zone Hubs in GCP and Azure.
+I also manage the team's GitHub Org and our pipelines and assist our customers needing tailor made solutions.

+## Cisco Systems GmbH
+##### Berlin, Germany
-### DevOps Engineer
+### DevOps Engineer - Placetel
-#### May ’20 – Present
+#### May ’20 – Sept ’23
-Part of the team responsible for the infrastructure of Placetel, I mainly focus on the development of our IaC.
+Placetel is a small and mighty VoIP cloud provider.
+Here, I kickstarted the development of a new Ansible CI/CD pipeline to better manage our hybrid on-prem/cloud infrastructure; I also helped with maintaining the fabric, the management network, the systems (both metal and cloud), and was involved in planning upgrades and expansion of the infrastructure.

 ## Cisco Systems GmbH
 ##### Berlin, Germany